rfakhouri/cicdepresentations/docker/presentation.md

 Dockerfile

-Note: A file that has the instructions for building the docker file
+Note: A file that has the instructions for building the docker image

 ---